theobald-software/theobald-software.github.io/content/_en/erpconnect-services/ecs-core/ecs-core-developing/executing-an-sap-function.md

 As you can you see below in the JavaScript code, the method *tEcs.executeFunction()* is used to call the SAP function module *SD_RFC_CUSTOMER_GET*.
 The input will be set to the parameter *NAME1*.
-The result is displayed using the the table *CUSTOMER_T* .
+The result is displayed using the table *CUSTOMER_T* .

 ![ecscore-gettingstarted-13](/img/content/ecscore-gettingstarted-13.jpg){:class="img-responsive"}